hypothesis/h/docs/developing/administration.rst

 .. code-block:: bash

-  tox -e py36-dev -- sh bin/hypothesis --dev add user
+  tox -qe dev -- sh bin/hypothesis --dev add user

 This will prompt you to enter the user's